ericcames/aap.dailydemo.windows/roles/vpc/README.md

 or

 ---
-- name: Remove our F5 daily demo
+- name: Remove our vpc
   hosts: localhost
   connection: local